yutarochan/AMP_Benchmark/README.md

 python3 main.py --data <path-to-fasta-txt> --out <path-to-result-folder> --model <model name> --batch_size <use 10000> --start_id <PepID start index>
 ```

 3. Always check to see if there are any odd signs of failure - there can be cases where a whole mini-batch may have failed (i.e. some blocks of -999 has occured).
 In this case you may have to wait for a bit (due to server overload), and re-run that particular set again.
-(More on this during our next meeting).

-4. Make sure you frequently pull + push to this repository so that the results you have are constantly backed up and synced up.
+## References
+* Gabere, M. N., & Noble, W. S. (2017).
+Empirical comparison of web-based antimicrobial peptide prediction tools.
+Bioinformatics, 33(13), 1921-1929.